MKazmTECHNI/MKazmTECHNI/README.md

 1. **"Technigram"**
    *School Social Media*: Closed school socials, available only for school participants.
 That was my way to learn and practice coding highly advanced backend (which I programmed in Node.js).
 With Google Accounts Authentication, personally programmed posts, stored in PostgreSQL it taught me a lot and there's still a lot to learn remaining!
+2. **"Safety.exe"**
+   *Safety while not near*: Discord bot that (if run locally) allows you control your computer through discord messages.
+Someone unlocked your computer somehow?
+Don't worry, you'll get notification and you can see camera (which is sometimes hilarious), screenshot, or lock account.

 (Okay, there might currently not be a lot I can write here, but there are some tho (if you want more, just look at my repositories))